 Restricted Fund Balance-Amounts constrained to specific purposes by their providers (such as grantors, bondholders, and higher levels of government), through constitutional provisions, or by enabling legislation.
-Fund balance restricted by enabling legislation at June 30, 2016 totaled \$10,330,979.
+Fund balance restricted by enabling legislation for the years ended June 30, 2017 and 2016 totaled \$11,029,425 and \$10,330,979, respectively.